Matthew 12

 (Mark 3:1–6; Luke 6:6–11)

-11And He said to them, “What man will there be among you, who will have one sheep, and if it falls into a pit on the Sabbaths, will not take hold of it and will raise it up?
-12How much more valuable therefore is a man than a sheep!
-Therefore it is lawful to do good on the Sabbaths.”
+11And He said to them, “What man will there be of you⁺ who will have one sheep, and if this one should fall into a pit on the Sabbaths, will not take hold of it and will raise it up?
+12How much more valuable, therefore, is a man than a sheep!
+Therefore it is lawful on the Sabbaths to do good.”

 13Then He says to the man, “Stretch out your hand.”
-And he stretched it out, and it was restored, as sound as the other.
-14And the Pharisees having gone out, held a counsel against Him, how they might destroy Him.
+And he stretched it out, and it was restored, sound as the other.
+14And the Pharisees, having gone out, took counsel against Him, how they might destroy Him.

 God’s Chosen Servant